solarwind101/solarwind101.github.io/_pages/resources.md

 ## Books and Papers

 1. **Z library** – [https://go-to-library.sk/](https://go-to-library.sk/), [https://z-lib.fm/](https://z-lib.fm/)
    A free online digital library with millions of books.
 The link keeps changing due to legal takedowns.
-   If the link expires please email me at [suraj.sharma.8062@proton.me](mailto:suraj.sharma.8062@proton.me) and I'll update it.
-   In read: Do not fall prey to fake websites claiming to be Z-Library.
+Do not fall prey to fake websites claiming to be Z-Library.
 You may check the official link at [https://www.reddit.com/r/zlibrary/](https://www.reddit.com/r/zlibrary/)

 2. **Scihub** – [https://sci-hub.st/about](https://sci-hub.st/about)
    Sci-Hub is a digital library that provides free access to millions of research papers, regardless of copyright, by bypassing publishers' paywalls.